-The history of the Amazon Basin is fascinating.
-It has been the source of great inspiration and more often, great despair for the conquistadores from the moment they attempted to discover the Amazon rainforest and the thousands of tributaries that make up the most diverse and unique ecosystem known to mankind.
+The Amazon Basin has always been both a source of great inspiration and, more often, great despair for the conquistadores, from the moment they invaded the rain forest and the thousands of tributaries that make up one of the most diverse ecosystems known to mankind.
 The history is also one of great irony.
-From the beginning it is wrought with stories of of explorers getting lost and going mad, schemes of grand proportions failing epically, and whole expeditions starving amongst the seeming abundance.
+From the beginning it is wrought with stories of of explorers getting lost and going mad, schemes of grand proportions failing in horrible ways, and whole expeditions starving amidst the plenitude and abundance of the rain forest.
 The amplitude of misery that was experienced by them led them to dub the forest of the Amazon Basin the “green hell”.
-But what for them was a type of hell, was home to thousands of indigenous groups who, according to the same histories of these people and the original journals of such explorers, populated the rivers and the interfluvial forestlands inpeople successfully fished,hunted and managed the forests for thousands of years, creating unique languages, cultures, and beliefs within the constant embrace of the forest and along the thousands of steams and rivers that give life to the Amazon.
+But what for them was a type of hell, was home to thousands of indigenous peoples who, according to the same histories and the original journals of the conquestadores, populated the rivers and the inter-fluvial forestland insuccessfully fished, hunted and managed the forests for thousands of years, creating unique languages and cultures along the thousands of streams and rivers that give life to the Amazon.

-How different they must have seen the forest.
+How different these first river people must have seen the forest.
 How incomprehensible the desire to cut it down in order to make it “productive”.

 I think of this as I sit wrapped up in my hammock and towel, fending off the heavy,damp morning dew that seeps into my bones.
 Woefully unprepared for this weather, I am the only one awake at 4.30am, save the motor-man in the back, and the boat-man in the front.
 I watch their practiced and (for me), mysterious communication for a while.
 The boatman sits in the prow of the boat, wedged into a tire with a flashlight in one hand that cuts through the early morning mist.
 He is watching for the deep currents of the small river in which to guide the boat, and snags, sandbanks and submerged logs, which to avoid.
 With hand gestures and barley audible “Ho`s!”, the motorman and boatman slowly advance in the breaking dawn.
 They will guide us, 8 hours long, down the river Pisce, – a small tributary which starts high up in the cordillera azul and snakes down to the Ucayali river – and then 6 hours more down the immense, rushing mass of the Ucayali river to Yarinacocha, the largest Shipibo community, my temporary home, and sector of the main city, Pucallpa.
 They will unload passengers coming from the communidades – the largely indigenous riverine communities – with their sacks of yucca,dried bushmeat, and medicinal plants.
 Then they will load new passengers, crates of live chickens, bread, and rice, and head back out for the 16 hour passage upriver to the communities.